-Problem Set 1 is due at the beginning of class tomorrow.
-Here is a hint for solving the 4th question on this problem set.
+Problem Set 1 is due at the beginning of class on Tuesday, September 3.
+Here is a hint for solving the 4th question on problem set 1.

 The objective is to determine how big a hospital must be so that the cost per patient-day is minimized.
 We are not interested in minimizing total cost; if this were the case, there would be no hospital because marginal costs are positive, which implies that total cost is positively related to the number of patient-days.

 The cost equation C = 4,700,000 + 0.00013X2 tells you the total cost as a function of the number of patient-days.
 This is why you are asked in part “a” of the 4th question to derive a formula for the relationship between cost per patient-day and the number of patient days.
 Once you have that equation, then that is what you minimize, and you’ll be able to answer the question concerning optimal hospital size.